 People are spending more time at home than ever to protect themselves from infectious diseases.
+This even means staying away from family and friends even for birthdays, picnic, anniversaries, and more.
+Families even need to come up with creative gender reveal ideas to share big news while staying apart.
 However, could conditions in your shelter make you and your family ill?
 Even if you keep a tidy home, pollutants can lurk.

 If you want to make your home healthier, the following nine tips can help you identify and eliminate hidden threats.
 Tackle one area at a time and, in a matter of weeks, you’ll breathe more comfortably in your space.